zhcndoc/h3/MIGRATION.md

 - Global middleware in the same order were registered
 - Matched route handler

 Any handler can return a response.
 If middleware don't return a response, next handlers will be tried and finally make a 404 if neither responses.
-Router handlers can return or not return any response, in this case, h3 will send a simple 200 with empty content.
+Router handlers can return or not return any response, in this case, H3 ill send a simple 200 with empty content.

-h3 migrated to a brand new route-matching engine [rou3](https://rou3.h3.dev/).
+H3 migrated to a brand new route-matching engine [rou3](https://rou3.h3.dev/).
 You might experience slight (but more intuitive) behavior changes for matching patterns.

 **Other changes from v1:**